 From 1920, he concentrated in creating his literary masterpieces.
 Many of his famous poems appeared during that time.
 Nazrul came to Cumilla in April 1921 and met Promila Devi, a young Hindu girl whom he loved and married subsequently.

 In 1922, he began editing a fortnightly named Dhumketu which literally stormed the British rulers in India.

-On October 13, 1922, Kazi Nazrul Islam, as the first person in the sub continent, placed the demand for independence in an article published in Dhumketu.
+On October 13, 1922, Kazi Nazrul Islam, as the first person in the subcontinent, made the demand of independence in an article published in Dhumketu.

-For his political poem Anondomoyir Agomone, he was sentenced to a one year in jail.
+For his political poem Anondomoyir Agomone, he had been sentenced to one-year jail.

-While staying in prison, the poet began hunger strike, protesting the mistreatment by the British jail superintendent.
+While staying in prison, the poet began a hunger strike protesting the mistreatment by the British jail superintendent.
 He was released consequently but the British government banned most of his books throughout the 1920s.

 In his short creative life, Nazrul also worked as a lyricist and music composer for popular music brand HMV (His Master’s Voice).
 He developed 17 new ragas and created six new taals or rhythms.

 He acted in a film and directed music as well.
 He joined the All India Radio Kolkata in October 1939.